blazexnz/blazexnz.github.io/mental-math/readme.md

   - **Level 2:** Double-digit primary number, second number can be 1–3 digits
   - **Level 3:** Triple-digit primary number, second number can be 1–3 digits
 - **Two modes:**
-  - **Input & Check:** Enter your answer and submit; correct/incorrect counters update in real-time
+  - **Input & Check:** Enter your answer and submit; correct/incorrect counters update in real-time, instant feedback on wrong answers
   - **Continuous Tap:** Tap anywhere on the screen to generate new problems; running total and problem count are tracked automatically
 - **Live countdown timer:** Tracks elapsed time for each session
 - **Correct & Incorrect counters:** Keep track of performance in Input mode